Funx/dft-manager/goals.md

 - pretty print logger

 // --> huge performance problems, fix it before doing this steps
-- [  ] recompute db state from actions since the beginning, each time
+- [OK] recompute db state from actions since the beginning, each time
 - [  ] limit the number of undo/redo for perf ?
 - [  ] make it possible to undo (skip) actions
 - [  ] profit